Personal Injuries in Las Vegas, NV

 - You sustained measurable damages, whether economic or non-economic in nature

 Due to the complexity of both personal injury and wrongful death cases, it is extremely important that you work with a reputable personal injury lawyer.
-The team at Bertoldo, Baker, Carter & Smith will clearly explain to you how Nevada personal injury law relates to your unique situation.
+The team at Bertoldo, Baker, Carter, Smith & Cullen will clearly explain to you how Nevada personal injury law relates to your unique situation.
 There are important things you must understand about liability and how to deal with the other party’s insurance company in order to protect your potential case and your right to recovery.

 Even if you don’t hire us, we can explain how to ensure that your personal injury claim is handled properly so that you are able to recover the maximum amount of compensation you are owed.
 We are happy to provide you with a free consultation, which is your opportunity to speak with one of our attorneys in a one-on-one, pressure-free environment.
 During the initial consultation, we will answer all of your legal questions in a clear, straightforward manner.